#main-header { background: #000000; }

 Therapy Dog vs Service Dog – What Are the Differences?

-Berger Blanc Suisse dogs are bred to have the perfect disposition to serve humans in many different capacities.
+White Swiss Shepherd dogs are bred to have the perfect disposition to serve humans in many different capacities.
 Because so many of our puppies leave our home to become service or therapy dogs, we often get the question,

 “What is the difference between a service dog and a therapy dog?”